zhukovdm/smartwalk/docs/content/admin.md

 - Generate data for a routing engine via `make routing-engine`.
 The command pulls the [docker image](https://hub.docker.com/r/osrm/osrm-backend/) and builds a search structure in several consecutive phases.
 The results are stored in the `./assets/routing-engine/`.

-*Note that an instance of OSRM can use only one `osrm`-file at a time.
+*An instance of OSRM can use [only one](https://help.openstreetmap.org/questions/64867/osrm-routed-for-multiple-countries) `osrm`-file at a time.
 This limitation can be overcome via merging (see [osmosis](https://gis.stackexchange.com/a/242880)).
 Furthermore, routing data can be extracted for different countries and kept in the same folder as long as original `pbf`-files have distinct names, a particular region can be decided later.*

 ### Dataset ingestion